sugimotot/btsdoc-portal/developers/1_installation/1-3_windows.md

 ### 3.Download CMake

-Download the latest *Win32 Zip* build CMake from http://cmake.org/cmake/resources/software.html (version 2.8.12.2 as of this writing).
-Unzip it to your base directory, which will create a directory that looks something like D:\bitshares\cmake-2.8.12.2-win32-x86.
-Rename this directory to D:\bitshares\CMake.
+- Download the latest *Win32 Zip* build CMake from http://cmake.org/cmake/resources/software.html (version 2.8.12.2 as of this writing).
+- Unzip it to your base directory'
+- Rename the folder name (if it's different) to `D:\bitshares\**CMake**`.

+(e.g.) Rename from `D:\bitshares\cmake-2.8.12.2-win32-x86` to `D:\bitshares\CMake`.

-If you already have CMake installed elsewhere on your system you can use it, but BitShares Core has a few batch files that expect it to be in the base directory's CMake subdirectory, so those scripts would need tweaking.
+> Note: If you already have CMake installed elsewhere on your system, you can use it.
+However, BitShares Core has a few batch files that expect it to be in the base directory's `CMake` subdirectory, so those scripts would need tweaking.

 ### 3.Boost

-BitShares Core depends on the Boost libraries version 1.57 ~ 1.60.
+BitShares Core depends on the Boost libraries version 1.57 ~ 1.65.
 You can build them from source.

 - download boost source from http://www.boost.org/users/download/
-- unzip it to the base directory D:\bitshares.
+- unzip it to the base directory `D:\bitshares`.
-- This will create a directory like D:\bitshares\boost_1_57_0.
+- This will create a directory like `D:\bitshares\boost_1_57_0`.

 ### 4.OpenSSL